This is a work in progress last edited April 2020

 COT members pleaded with the Telecommunication Industry Ombudsman (TIO) not to force us into arbitration with Telstra whilst Telstra was under investigation by the Australian Federal Police for unauthorised interception of COT cases’ telephone conversations – this was undemocratic (see Australian Federal Police Investigations.
 The TIO ignored our concerns.
 What we did not know, was that the TIO and arbitrator had secretly agreed with Telstra to use their drafted arbitration agreement and NOT the independent agreement the government was assured would be used to assess our matters.
 Even worse, although the arbitrator wrote to the TIO, advising him the arbitration agreement was not credible to use in the arbitrations (see Chapter Five Prologue), it was still used.
 This letter from the arbitrator was then concealed from the claimants during their designated appeal processes, regardless of its value.

 Even before the arbitrator brought down his first deliberation, both he and the TIO were warned, on 18 April 1995, that there were “forces at work” derailing the arbitrations.
 They both ignored this written advice.
-This letter to the TIO, from the arbitration project manager, was also concealed from the claimants during the same designated appeal process.
+This letter to the TIO, from the arbitration project manager, was also concealed from the claimants during the process.

 It is important to view page 5163 SENATE official Hansard because it proves systemic criminal conduct did exist within the Telstra Corporation as the COT arbitrations were about to proceed and because it shows that the corruption was certainly real and not a figment of our imaginations or the imaginations of a very young Julian Assange and his hacker mates who telephoned COT Case spokesperson Graham Schorer to advise him they had hacked into Telstra’s network and located evidence that crimes were being committed against the COT Cases during our arbitrations.

 Page 5169 in this SENATE official Hansard confirms a number of senators discuss a legal firm and its strategy advising how Telstra can conceal technical information from the four COT cases under Legal Professional Privilege, even though the documents were not privileged.
-The COT strategy is discussed further in our Kangaroo court page and the evidence supporting what this legal firm was allowed to do to four Australian citizens prior and during a government-endorsed arbitration is available at download Prologue Evidence File 1-A to 1-C.
+The COT strategy is discussed further in our pages and the evidence supporting what this legal firm was allowed to do to four Australian citizens prior and during a government-endorsed arbitration is available at download Prologue Evidence File 1-A to 1-C.

 In simple terms, a very young Julian Assange was right: we four COT Cases never had a chance of ever fully proving our real losses.